Spatial & Speculative Research in Architectural Design (SPREAD)

 Atte Oksanen is professor of social psychology and the leader of Emerging Technologies Lab at the Tampere University.
 His research focuses on emerging technologies, social interaction, criminology and addiction research.
-He has successfully led several major research projects funded by the Academy of Finland, the Kone Foundation, the Aaltonen Foundation, the Finnish Foundations for Alcohol Studies, the Finnish Work Environment Fund, and the Helsingin Sanomat Foundation.
-He has published extensively on social media, online communities and cyberhate during the last years and has over 300 publications to his name, with over 140 peer-reviewed international journal articles, including flagship journals (e.g. Criminology, Addiction, Pediatrics, International Journal of Information Management, Computers in Human Behavior, and New Media & Society).
+He has successfully led several major research projects funded by the Academy of Finland, Kone Foundation, Aaltonen Foundation, Finnish Foundation for Alcohol Studies, Finnish Work Environment Fund, Wihuri Foundation, and Helsingin Sanomat Foundation.
+His international research projects have been funded by the Scandinavian Research Council for Criminology, the Research council of Norway and the National Science Foundation (U.S.).
+He has published extensively on social media, online communities and cyberhate during the last years and has over 300 publications to his name, with over 170 peer-reviewed international journal articles, including flagship journals (e.g. Criminology, Addiction, Pediatrics, International Journal of Information Management, Computers in Human Behavior, and New Media & Society).
 Publications include two international monographs on cyberhate and cybervictimization published by Springer (2016) and Routledge (2017).

 Research and research management, MA and PhD level teaching in social psychology at the degree program for social sciences.

 Board member of Research Council for Culture and Society, Academy of Finland (2022–2024)

 Board member of Finnish Research Infrastructures Committee, Academy of Finland (2022–2025)

 artificial intelligence, human-robot interaction, human-technology interaction, social media, internet, online aggression, online hate, online harassment, self and identity, severe targeted violence, addiction, gambling, wellbeing

 Social psychology, psychology, criminology, sociology, social sciences, health sciences, cultural studies